-- 1. With a bucket on the loader arms, lower the bucket to the ground so that the front of the traction unit lifts off the ground a few centimeters (inches). - 2.
-Shut off the engine, and remove the key. - 3.
+- 1. With a bucket on the loader arms, lower the bucket to the ground so that the front of the traction unit lifts off of the ground a few inches. - 2.
+Stop the engine, and remove the key. - 3.
 Using a water hose or pressure washer, remove dirt from each track system.

 Important: Ensure that you use high-pressure water to wash only the track area.
 Do not use a high-pressure washer to clean the rest of the traction unit.
-Do not use high pressure water between the drive sprocket and the traction unit or you may damage the motor seals.
 High-pressure washing can damage the electrical system and hydraulic valves or deplete grease.

-Important: Ensure that you fully clean the road wheels, the tension wheel, and the drive sprocket (Figure 43).
+Important: Ensure that you fully clean the road wheels, the tension wheel, and the drive sprocket (Figure 39).
 The road wheels should rotate freely when clean.